-Economy recruits and trains volunteers to run the Crash Courses.
+We run some of our workshops ourselves, and sometimes Economy recruits and trains volunteers to run the Crash Courses.
 Some have an economics background, some don't – what ties them together is strong facilitation skills, a passion for community building and a shared conviction that economics should be for everyone.
 Read more about volunteering to facilitate a Crash Course.

 ‘I’m absolutely loving it.
 I’d do this again in a heartbeat- I’m enjoying it more than I ever thought!’
 Anne, Levenshulme Inspire Crash Course facilitator

-Which topics does the course cover?
+Which topics do we cover?

 "What has particularly interested me?
 Everything I’ve learned, from the first session to this last session."- Julia, Manor House Economics Crash Course participant

-We're so excited to have run our pilot Crash Courses with Shoreditch Trust, Manor House Development Trust, and Victoria Park Community Centre in London, and a Levenshulme Inspire in Manchester.
+We're so excited to have run our pilot courses with Shoreditch Trust, Manor House Development Trust, and Victoria Park Community Centre in London, and a Levenshulme Inspire in Manchester.
 We're always looking for new partners, and are particularly keen on working with organisations that work with people and communities whose voices are less often heard in discussions about the economy.
 If your organisation is interested in partnering with us, get in touch at workshops[at]ecnmy[dot]org.

-How do we fund the course?
+How do we fund our workshops?